puutaro/CommandClick/README.md

 #### Forward

-You can forward `web terminla view` history.
+You can forward `web terminal view` history.

 #### Search mode